shirleyzhu233/PyTorch-MAML/README.md

 ## FOMAML and layer freezing

-Unfortunately, some insights discussed in the original paper and its follow-up works do not hold in the inductive setting.
+Unfortunately, some insights discussed in the original paper and its follow-up works do not appear to hold in the inductive setting.

 - FOMAML (i.e. the first-order approximation of MAML) performs as well as MAML in transductive learning, but fails completely in the inductive setting.